asdf-vm/asdf/README.md

 echo 'source $HOME/.asdf/asdf.sh' >> ~/.bash_profile
 ```

-> *If you use zsh or any other shell, replace `.bashrc` with the config file for the respective shell.*
+If you use zsh or any other shell, replace `.bashrc` with the config file for the respective shell.

+> For most plugins, it is good if you have installed the following packages OR their equivalent on you OS

+> * **OS X**: Install these via homebrew `openssl libyaml readline ncurses libxslt`
+> * **Ubuntu**: `libreadline-dev libncurses-dev libssl-dev libyaml-dev libxslt-dev`

 **That's all ~!
 You are ready to use asdf**